 |Standardized Test Scores||Important|

-To apply, all applicants to Piedmont College must submit the following items.
-Double check with Piedmont College's admissions department to confirm all application materials and requirements.
+To apply to Piedmont College, all applicants must submit the following items.
+Check with Piedmont College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|